 Many people who start karate dream about travelling to Japan and experiencing "the real thing."
 In this regard, Ervin has been fortunate to travel to Japan and Okinawa multiple times and has benefited by learning from both world renown masters and international caliber athletes.
 An outstanding quality shared amongst all Ervin's teachers and training partners (besides their immense skill) is their humbleness and unquestioning generosity.
 This is the heart of the martial arts and is an integral aspect of what Ervin strives to pass on to everyone he teaches.

 In addition to his experience in the martial arts, Ervin has

 extensive formal education in science, biology, and medicine.
 His teaching philosophy combines all these elements and he is known to be strict in his enforcement of applying correct biomechanical principles so that every student can achieve thier maximum potential while being able to safely enjoy karate and kobudo well into their life.

-Ervin is the chief instructor of Shin Shi Kan, holds a 2nd degree black belt in karate, a 5th degree black belt in kobudo, and a shihan designation (master instructor teaching license) in kobudo.
+Ervin is the chief instructor of Shin Shi Kan, holds a 2nd degree black belt in karate, a 5th degree black belt in kobudo, and a shihan designation (instructor teaching license) in kobudo.